YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 YottaDB uses M Peripheral Interchange Program (MUPIP) for database management, database journaling, and logical multisite replication (LMS).
 This chapter summarizes the MUPIP commands pertaining to YottaDB database management and serves as a foundation for more advanced YottaDB functionality described for Journaling and LMS.

-For MUPIP commands pertaining to database journaling, refer to `Chapter 6: “YottaDB Journaling” <./ydbjournal.html>`__.
+For MUPIP commands pertaining to database journaling, refer to `Chapter 6: "YottaDB Journaling" <./ydbjournal.html>`__.

-For MUPIP commands pertaining to multisite database replication, refer to `Chapter 7: “Database Replication” <./dbrepl.html>`__.
+For MUPIP commands pertaining to multisite database replication, refer to `Chapter 7: "Database Replication" <./dbrepl.html>`__.

 .. note::
    Two MUPIP operations - INTRPT and STOP - perform process management functions.
 All other MUPIP operations relate to the operation of the database.